medialab/minet/docs/cli.md

   -o, --output OUTPUT           Path to the output file.
 Will consider `-` as
                                 stdout.
 If not given, results will also be printed to stdout.
-  --resume                      "Whether to resume from an aborted collection.
+  --resume                      Whether to resume from an aborted collection.
                                 Need -o to be set.
   --refresh-per-second REFRESH_PER_SECOND
                                 Number of times to refresh the progress bar per